Sonaclov/TrackmaniaSignpacks/README.md

 ### Why aren't fonts loading?

-- Check your internet connection
 - Try refreshing the page
 - Some fonts may be blocked by ad blockers
 - Disable browser extensions and try again

-### Can I use this offline?

-The app needs internet for:
-- Loading Google Fonts
-- Loading JSZip library
-- Sharing features

-Basic functionality works offline if fonts are cached.

-### How do I add my own template?

-1. Design your checkpoint
-2. Click "Export Settings"
-3. Format as shown in [Contributing](#contributing) section
-4. Submit via Pull Request or share in Discussions

-### The generator is slow for 100+ signs?

-This is normal.
-Tips:
-- Use smaller ranges (25-50 at a time)
-- Close other browser tabs
-- Wait patiently - it's generating high-quality PNGs!
-- Future update will use Web Workers for better performance

-### Can I use this commercially?

-Yes!
-MIT License allows commercial use.
-Attribution appreciated but not required.

 ### How do I report a security issue?

 Please email security concerns privately rather than opening a public issue.

----

-**Made with ❤️ by the Trackmania Community**

-⭐ Star this repo if you find it useful!

-🔗 Share your creations with `#TrackmaniaSignpacks`